edwardstone1337/Todoist/README.md

 Project names are appended to the content using Quick Add syntax: `Task Name #Project Name`

+### QR Code Generation

+QR codes are generated using the goQR API (api.qrserver.com), providing reliable QR code generation without requiring client-side libraries.
+The QR codes are displayed as images and can be downloaded as PNG files.

 ### Browser Support

 - Modern browsers with ES6+ support
 - Clipboard API support (with fallback for older browsers)
-- Canvas API for QR code generation
+- Fetch API for QR code generation via external service

 ## File Structure